Fuji Outdoor

 Outside of the regular climbing season

 Enjoy a less crowded and quieter experience on the trails of Mt.
-Fuji.
+Fuji during the off season.
 However, please note that mountain huts are closed during this time, requiring you to carry all necessary supplies (food, water, and equipment) for the entire day hiking Mt.
 Fuji.

 • No Sunrise Summit: Please be aware that 1-day Mt.
 Fuji hikes do not allow reaching the summit for sunrise.

 • Shorter Daylight Hours: During the off-season, daylight hours are shorter compared to peak season.
-For 1-day climbs, expect an average ascent time of 5-6 hours, with a summit cut-off around 2:30 PM (or 6.5 hours total), and a descent time of 3-4 hours.
+For 1-day climbs, expect an average ascent time of 5 hours, with a summit cut-off around 2:30 PM (or 6.5 hours total), and a average descent time of 4 hours.
 Darkness may begin to fall during the later part of your descent.

 • Challenging Trail Conditions: The terrain on Mt.
 Fuji is steep and rocky, with a mix of slippery and grippy surfaces.
 Even without consistent snow cover, encountering snow or cold conditions is not uncommon, especially at higher elevations.